Learn the science behind:

 3. Mixing sugar into molten butter & chocolate is key

-You have to melt the butter and chocolate on forehand and add the sugar while they’re still hot.
+You have to melt the butter and chocolate first and add the sugar while the butter and chocolate are still hot.

 4a.
 More chocolate = less crust